August is one of the warmest months in the UK – and many of us will be wanting to make the most of the sunnier weather before autumn rolls around.

 The fiesta was founded in 1976 when a small group of like-minded balloonists came together to showcase their balloons.
 And today, the fiesta hosts over 100 hot air balloons and attracts around 500,000 people.

 Early birds will enjoy the fiesta’s morning ascents, where hot air balloons are sent into the sky around 6am.
-A highlight for many is grabbing a coffee from one of the traders on site, and settling in to watch the balloons inflate up close and fly over the sunrise.
+You might like to grab a coffee from one of the traders on site before settling in to watch the balloons inflate up close and fly over the sunrise.

-However, if you’re more drawn to evening entertainment, there are evening balloon ascents too, and ‘night glows’ – where 25 tethered balloons are lit up in time to a soundtrack provided by BBC Radio Bristol.
-There’s also entertainment throughout the day to enjoy, including live music.
+Alternatively, if you’re more of a night owl, there are evening balloon ascents too, as well as ‘night glows’ where dozens of tethered balloons are lit up in time to a soundtrack of inspiring music.
+There’s also entertainment to enjoy throughout the day including live music, police dog displays, and historical balloon shows.
+Check out the full programme here.

-The Fiesta has become a significant icon of Bristol and remains free of charge to the public – in line with the ethos of how it was founded.
-This year, Bristol International Balloon Fiesta will run from 10th to 13th August.
+The Balloon Fiesta has become a significant icon of Bristol and remains free of charge to the public – in line with the ethos of how it was founded.
+This year, Bristol International Balloon Fiesta will run from 9th to 11th August.

 2. Watch inspiring performances at Greenwich and Docklands International Festival, London